Syte1/DeskBuddy/README.md

 ├── completed-setup.html     # Completed Setup HTML, this is the finish page for setup ├── login.html               # Login page HTML, this is where users log in ├── main.html                # Main HTML page, Deskbuddy home menu ├── notificationtime.html    # Notification time setter HTML, this is where time and day is    selected ├── notificationtype.html    # Notification type setting HTML, this is where method of      reminder set ├── profile.html             # Profile HTML, this is where users view and change their profile

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
-├── images                   # Folder for images
+├── images                   # Folder to store images
-    /desk.jpg                # index HTML background
+    /desk.jpg                # Index HTML background
     /DeskBuddylogo.png       # Desk Buddy Logo
     /exercise.jpg            # Exercise thumbnail
     /meditation.jpg          # Meditation thumbnail